Swindon Softball League is a friendly, gender inclusive slowpitch softball league based in Swindon, Wiltshire.

 Where we are now

-Currently sitting at a healthy 9 teams split over 2 divisions, Swindon Softball League openly welcomes new players and new teams as part of our quest to share softball with as many people as possible.
+Currently sitting at a healthy 10 teams across 2 divisions, Swindon Softball League openly welcomes new players and new teams as part of our quest to share softball with as many people as possible.
 We’d love to here from you!
-If you would like to play for us please contact us here
+If you would like to play for us please contact us here.

 Our Values and Why We Play